appirio-digital/ezbake/README.md

 #### Options

 * `-r`: The full URL of the Git repo to use a source.
-This Git repo should have an `ezbake` branch which has been initialized with `ezbake init`.
+This Git repo should have an `ezbake` branch which has been initialized with `ezbake init` by the author.
 * `-o`: The full URL of the Git repo to use as the origin for the created ezbake scaffold.
 It should be a completely empty repository.

 #### Sample